A Comprehensive Guide to All of Rihanna's Jaw-Dropping Met Gala Looks

 In 2012, Rihanna stole the show once again in this sultry Tom Ford crocodile-embossed leather dress.
 The form-fitting floor-length gown featured a sexy slit and a deep-V back that showed off her neck tattoo.
 She kept the rest of her look relatively minimal, with dark talon nails and pointy-toe black patent Christian Louboutin pumps.
 She also showed off an undercut, with an updo featuring three buns.2011: Alexander McQueen: Savage Beauty

-Dressed in a black bead-and-lace peekaboo Stella McCartney number with a built-in shimmering nude slip, the star shined elegant look and red Rapunzel-esque braid.
+Dressed in a black bead-and-lace peekaboo Stella McCartney number with a built-in shimmering nude slip, the star made a bold statement with her red Rapunzel-esque braid.
 She paired the elegant yet edgy look with a beaded black clutch, strappy black stilettos (by her go-to, Christian Louboutin) and Wilfredo Rosado dangling emerald earrings.
 Rihanna rocked a crimson red lip to match her dramatic braid and left her eyebrows natural, although she appeared to tint them to match her vibrant hair color for the evening.2009: The Model As Muse: Embodying Fashion

 Is there any look that doesn’t suit her?
 RiRi raised the bar at the 2009 gala, hitting the carpet in a tailored black Dolce & Gabbana tuxedo with dramatic, puffed-up shoulders that nearly reached her ears.
-She accented the shiny look witha black bow tie, black Jil Sander pumps and black leather gloves, but otherwise let the style speak for itself.
+She accented the shiny look with a black bow tie, black Jil Sander pumps and black leather gloves, but otherwise let the style speak for itself.
 Beauty-wise, the star went with vibrant blue winged eyeshadow and blonde highlights in her side-swept short do.2007: Poiret: King of Fashion, 2007

 Oh, how far the bad gal has come.
 After topping the charts with her iconic single “Umbrella,” (ella, ella … sorry, we had to) Rihanna’s career skyrocketed, landing the star her first coveted invite to the Met Gala.
 She chose an ethereal white Georges Chakra halter gown embellished with crystals.
 Even then, she kept her look edgy by adding a pair of black fishnet gloves, and topped it off with a sleek asymmetrical bob haircut.